Time For Human Rights Watchdogs To Shun Silence On Kashmir: FM - UrduPoint

 Time For Human Rights Watchdogs To Shun Silence On Kashmir: FM

-The foreign minister mentioned Wednesday's incident of killing a man in front of this three-year-old grandson in Occupied Kashmir, saying the painful event was an eye-opener for the world.
+The foreign minister mentioned Wednesday's incident of killing a man in front of his three-year-old grandson in the Occupied Kashmir, saying the painful event was an eye-opener for the world.

 He vowed to continue raising the issue of human rights abuses in Indian Occupied Kashmir at all international fronts.